cocos/cocos-engine/EngineErrorMap.md

 Director._initOnEngineInitialized: renderer root initialization failed
 ### 1218

-The forward render pipeline is currently in use.
+Forward render pipeline initialized.

 ### 1219

-The deferred render pipeline is currently in use.
+Deferred render pipeline initialized.
 Note that non-transparent materials with no lighting will not be rendered, such as builtin-unlit.

 ### 1300